KiwiPlastic/RMB_Frankenboard/README.md

 ## Getting Started - First Power Up
 On receiving your RMB-Frankenboard, the first thing to do BEFORE any soldering is started, is to confirm its operation.
 Do not remove aerial.

-First download the repository by clicking the big green button over on the Right and selecting the zip.
+First download the repository by clicking the green button over on the right says ‘CODE’ and selecting the zip.
 You will also need Arduino IDE and a USB type C data sync cable

 Confirm PCB operation in one of two ways: -